armbian/build/extensions/netboot/README.md

 The `armbian-firstrun.service` line in the boot log means SSH host keys have been regenerated on this boot — they'll persist in the NFS rootfs.

+## Initramfs NFS-mount watchdog

+A hardware watchdog does not help when the boot hangs before userspace — `watchdog.service` only starts after `systemd`, so a stall in initramfs (no DHCP lease, server unreachable, `nfsroot=` resolves but mount keeps retrying) leaves the board sitting forever with no one to kick the dog.
+For unattended netboot fleets the only safe behaviour is to reboot and let DHCP/TFTP/NFS retry from scratch.

+The extension installs two initramfs scripts for `ROOTFS_TYPE=nfs-root` images (`scripts/init-premount/zz-netboot-watchdog`, `scripts/nfs-bottom/zz-netboot-watchdog-cancel`):

+- arms only when kernel cmdline contains `root=/dev/nfs` (any other rootfs is left alone, even if the scripts somehow ended up in the initramfs);
+- 10 minutes after `init-premount`, if the NFS root has not been mounted, triggers an immediate reboot via SysRq-B (`echo b > /proc/sysrq-trigger`).
+On arm64 this goes through PSCI, not a kernel panic — no crashdump, no `panic=N` interaction;
+- force-enables SysRq right before the trigger (`echo 1 > /proc/sys/kernel/sysrq`), so the watchdog still works on hardened images that set `kernel.sysrq=0`;
+- gets cancelled in the `nfs-bottom` hook the moment NFS root mounts successfully (background PID is read from `/run/netboot-watchdog.pid` and killed).

+The timeout is hard-coded at 600 seconds.
+It is deliberately longer than the kernel's own `Waiting up to 180 secs for end0 ... done` netdev poll plus a few NFS retries, so a slow PXE server or a momentary network blip does not cause a needless reboot.
+Edit `/etc/initramfs-tools/scripts/init-premount/zz-netboot-watchdog` and `update-initramfs -u` if you need a different value.

+To disable the watchdog on a per-image basis, drop both scripts from the rootfs before the build packages the initramfs (e.g. in a `netboot_artifacts_ready` consumer, or via `userpatches/customize-image.sh` followed by `update-initramfs -u` in the chroot).
+There is no build-time variable for this — silent hangs without a watchdog are essentially never what you want on a diskless fleet.

 ## Troubleshooting